filakhtov/gentoo-use-docs/www-client/chromium.md

 Pass the `dcheck_always_on=true` and `dcheck_is_configurable=true` options to the `gn gen` command.
 Enable `DCHECK()` macroses that will check various conditions in the code and can be configured to be fatal, i.e. terminate the Chrome immediately if the condition is not met.
 This is normally used for debugging purposes and various bot configurations and is not intended for the end users.

 This flag should normally be disabled for production builds.

+### gtk4
+Pass the `gtk_version=4` option (instead of the `3`) option to the `gn gen` command.
+Build against GTK+ version 4 instead of default of version 3.
+Even with that, Chromium still prefers GTK version 3 at runtime, so the `--gtk-version=4` flag needs to be passed as a command line option to actually use GTK version 4.

+This flag should only be enabled on systems that are running GTK+ version 4 and newer.

 ### hangouts
 Pass the `enable_hangout_services_extension=true` option to the `gn gen` command.
 Enable the Google Hangouts services that provide screensharing features for the Chromium browser.